terjeio/grblHAL/drivers/LPC1769/README.md

 ## LPC176x grblHAL driver

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/LPC176x), new issues should be opened there.

+---

 A GrblHAL driver for NXP LPC1768 and LPC1769 processors.

 Loosely based on the official [grbl-LPC port](https://github.com/gnea/grbl-LPC).